dimabarbul/wiremock-openapi-validation-extension/BUILDING.md

 - publish artifact on [Sonatype](https://central.sonatype.com/publishing) to make it available through Maven central repository
 - update repository description on hub.docker.com (can just copy [Docker.md](./Docker.md))
 - create release on GitHub

-### Troubleshooting

-#### 401 when Uploading Artifact to Sonatype

-It looks like `central-publishing-maven-plugin` does not support (or has bug) when using encrypted token for authentication.
-Solution is to remove `settings-security.xml` and use plain token for authentication.

 ## Run